Leonardo-Boss/suckless-site/suckless.org/project_ideas.md

 ### Write cookie handler for surf

-surf biggest disadvantage is the sloppy cookie handling.
-The problem about this is that libwebkit and libsoup (which is used for HTTP) were never designed to run in multiple processes simultaniously.
+The biggest disadvantage of [surf](http://surf.suckless.org) is sloppy cookie handling. libwebkit and libsoup (which are used for HTTP) were never designed to run in multiple processes simultaneously.

-Your task is to write a new cookie handler in surf which creates a nice human readable cookiefile and is able to run in multiple concurrent processes.
+This task requires writing a new cookie handler in surf which:

+* creates a nice human-readable cookie file
+* is able to run in multiple concurrent processes

-***Requirements:*** Good knowledge of C. Good knowledge of posix file locking.
+***Requirements:*** Good knowledge of C and POSIX file locking.
 Basic knowledge of GTK and its other evil friends.